flybaseio/flybaseio.github.io/_posts/2015-12-03-flybase-stats-dashboard.md

 This is entirely client-side, and no data will be saved to your Flybase app.
 In another tutorial, we'll expand our dashboard to store historical data.

+You can see the full code [here at the Github Repo](https://github.com/flybaseio/flyalytics).

 ### Step 1

 To get started, you'll need a [flybase.io](https://app.flybase.io/signup) account, so go grab one if you don't already have one.